 Supplementary Fig. 10 Similarity in mutational effect predictions based on the chemical properties of wild-type and variant amino acids.
 The similarity between the predicted mutational effect scores of the wild-type and variant protein was analyzed based on the chemical property similarities between the wild-type and variant amino acids.
 Similarity was defined as 1 - abs (predicted score of wild-type - predicted score of the variant). a, Wild-type amino acid is charged positive (Arg, His, Lys). b, Wild-type amino acid is charged negative (Asp, Glu). c, Wild-type amino acid is polar uncharged (Ser, Thr, Asn, Gln). d, Wild-type amino acid is hydrophobic (Ala, Val, Ile, Leu, Met, Phe, Tyr, Trp).
+The box shows the interquartile range (Q1–Q3) with the median as a line inside; whiskers extend to 1.5×IQR, and outliers appear as points beyond.